 So the name Dankoville was never going to be used for an actual town or region, much less a grid.
 It was a description of a style of place… that became the name of a website that was never used… that became a file name for a very small sim.

-So now it was the name of my grid.
-And that region in the the SW corner of my 3×3 had cornfields in it.
+Now it was the name of my grid.
+And that region in the SW corner of my 3×3 had cornfields in it.
 And a suburban house for the modern farm family.
 And a barn.
 And one shop and the start of a gas station build where two highways came together.

 Hey, this town could be where Uncle Manuel’s farm is…